Components of the GC Flow Builder - Online Help | Zoho Desk

 3. Question blocks

-There are two types of message blocks:
+There are two types of Display blocks:

-2. Info card - Used to show multiple information in a single space.
+B. Info card - Used to show multiple information in a single space.
 Info cards are of two types: static and dynamic.
 Static card is useful when you want to display common message to all users, while dynamic card can be used when multiple information needs to be displayed like a catalogue.
+For example, the image below shows a static card displaying the image of a bed with the product name and description.

-Message Block Type
+Display Block Type

 Whatsapp